 Learn to design and build functional technical systems.
 Develop the technical skills needed to build novel interactive tools, both hardware and software, in various domains: health, education, business, and more.

 Learn to design and develop technology products from a human-centered perspective, providing users with meaningful experiences and a positive impact on society at large.
 Develop the skills needed to apply user research methods, product design, and creating successful interactive products.

 Modeling decision-making and policy

 Learn to analyze and understand online social systems, human behavior, and decision making in interconnected systems.
 Apply formal models, data and policy issues drawn from economics, sociology, computer science, mathematics, ethics, and law to analyze and design networked online systems.

 Electives are courses that fall outside of the Information Systems and Human and Social Systems categories but still count toward your 30 credit requirement.
 You may choose to take 0-9 credits worth of electives.
-If you find a 5000+ level course you are interesed in taking but is not on the pre-approved list, please email the Director of the MPS program, Gilly Leshed, with the course ID, course name, course description (found in the roster), and justification on why you want to take the course and its relevancy to your MPS degree.
+If you find a 5000+ level course you are interesed in taking but is not on the pre-approved list, please email the Director of the MPS program, Gilly Leshed, with the course ID, course name, course description found in the Cornell Class Roster, and justification on why you want to take the course and its relevancy to your MPS degree.